COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 Please note: The Children Vaccine Administration Checklist has been developed to help avoid vaccine administration errors in children.
 Service Providers may view a copy of the checklist here.

-Please see the link to the Frequent Asked Questions regarding the CVCP Program.
+Please see the links below for Frequently Asked Questions regarding the CVCP Program and Vaccine Boosters.

-As new information becomes available these FAQs may be updated, please regularly review this document if you have any questions.
+As new information becomes available these FAQs may be updated, please regularly review the links if you have any questions.

-This section includes additional resources provided by the Taskforce to support community pharmacies in their critical role as vaccine providers in the community and encourage all vaccine providers to familiarise themselves with the range of material available to inform their awareness around safety information.
+This section includes additional resources provided by the Department off Health and Aged Care to support community pharmacies in their critical role as vaccine providers in the community and encourage all vaccine providers to familiarise themselves with the range of material available to inform their awareness around safety information.

 If there is a particular resource, poster, or guideline that you would like to see made available please provide your feedback to PCRpharmacy@health.gov.au